alanepontesw/big-data-design-systems/README.md

     * Enables you to manage access to AWS services and resources securely.
 Using IAM, you can create and manage AWS users and groups, and use permissions to allow and deny their access to AWS resources.
     ![SpiderMan](./images/great_power.png)
     * Everything you do here is in global region, itsn't belong to a one specific region.
+    * > **The principle of least privilege** (POLP), an important concept in computer security, is the practice of limiting access rights for users to the bare minimum permissions they need to perform their work.
+Under POLP, users are granted permission to read, write or execute only the files or resources they need to do their jobs: In other words, the least amount of privilege necessary.
     * Enables you to manage users and their level of access for aws stuffs.
     * Features[*](https://info.acloud.guru/team-cloud-technology-training?adchannel=Google&paidcampaign=1648420462&paidadgroup=64616557178&paidkeyword=kwd-411849373105&paidad=315261896152&gclid=EAIaIQobChMIpseVr-394QIVCCaGCh1zSQNmEAAYASAAEgIr8PD_BwE):
       * Shared Access to your AWS Account